-I am writing to you because your child's youth service is supporting your child and other young people to take part in a consultation that I and my team at the Ombudsman for Children's Office (OCO) are doing.
+I am writing to you because your child's school is supporting your child and other students to take part in a consultation that I and my team at the Ombudsman for Children's Office (OCO) are doing.

 The consultation is called Tune In.
 It is about finding out what children and young people around the country think would be good ways for us to raise awareness of children's rights among children and young people into the future.
+The materials we have developed to support children and young people to take part in this consultation complement aspects of curriculum teaching and learning in primary and secondary education.